Gopu1210/file-based-key-value-data-store/README.md

 deriving maximum performance with respect to response times for accessing the data store.
 1. The size of the file storing data must never exceed 1GB.

+### Go through fucntional_req.py then operational.py you can look up the test cases on freshdesk_assignment